qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorgeometry.rst

 Parameters
 ..........
 ``Input point layer`` [vector: any]
-  Point vector layer to calculate the convex hull
+  Point vector layer to calculate the convex hull.

 Output
 ......
 ``Convex hull`` [vector: polygon]
-  Output convex hull
+  Output convex hull.

 See also
 ........